 The eccentric, reform-minded monarch who traded his crown's absolute power for Tonga's first steps toward a parliamentary democracy.

-Crowned in the wake of his formidable father's long reign, George Tupou V was a king of stark contrasts.
-Educated at Oxford and Sandhurst, he was a lifelong bachelor known for his formal, anachronistic style—favoring monocles, military uniforms, and being driven in a London taxi.
-Yet beneath this aristocratic veneer was a shrewd modernizer who understood his island kingdom could not remain isolated.
-In 2010, bowing to years of public pressure for democratic reform, he voluntarily relinquished most of the monarchy's executive powers, transforming Tonga from an absolute to a constitutional monarchy.
-This historic move, which ceded authority to a mostly elected parliament, was his defining act.
-His reign, cut short by illness, was a pivotal bridge between centuries of tradition and a new political era for the Pacific nation.
+George Tupou V voluntarily surrendered most of the monarchy's executive powers in 2010, transforming Tonga from an absolute to a constitutional monarchy.
+Crowned in 2006 after his formidable father's long reign, he was a king of stark contrasts.
+Educated at Oxford and Sandhurst, he remained a lifelong bachelor who favored monocles, military uniforms, and being driven in a London taxi.
+Beneath this aristocratic veneer, he understood his island kingdom could not remain isolated.
+Bowing to years of public pressure for democratic reform, he ceded authority to a mostly elected parliament.
+This historic move was his defining act.
+His reign, cut short by illness in 2012, served as a pivotal bridge between centuries of tradition and a new political era for the Pacific nation.
 He ruled with a sense of duty inherited from his ancestors but with a pragmatic eye on a changing world.

 1946–1964